julienreszka/dev-career-tips/README.md

 )

 - [ ] [
-  Find icon ideas with then noun project
+  Find icon ideas with the noun project
 ](
   https://thenounproject.com/
 )